Solar 101 Beginners Guide Australia

 What is solar energy?

-Solar energy is a form of renewable energy that’s most commonly created by using photovoltaic (PV) solar panels and an inverter to convert light from the sun into electricity that can be used in your home as an alternative or supplement to the electricity you buy from an energy provider and receive from the electricity grid.
+Solar energy is a form of renewable energy.
+It’s most commonly created by using photovoltaic (PV) solar panels and an inverter to convert light from the sun into electricity that can be used in your home, either as an alternative or supplement to the electricity you buy from an energy provider and receive from the electricity grid.
 Another type of solar energy is created with a solar thermal system that turns sunlight into heat for home heating or a hot water system.
 More than 30% of Australian households have a solar PV system installed on the roof of their house, according to the Australian Renewable Energy Agency.

 Advertisement